Green Jobs: Exploring Forest Careers

 Global Connections: Forests of the World was developed by Project Learning Tree in partnership with the World Forestry Center.
 The module’s activities provide students with opportunities to apply scientific processes and higher order thinking skills while investigating world forestry issues and conducting service-learning action projects.

-To receive the Forests of the World secondary module, attend a Project Learning Tree professional development workshop in your state.
+To receive the Forests of the World secondary module, attend a Project Learning Tree professional development workshop in your state or purchase an e-book from our Shop.

 Places We Live